-By accepting this scholarship, the student agrees to demonstrate how her objectives were met either by writing a paper or making a presentation to a group or groups about the study abroad experience.
-This requirement will be met by the end of the semester following the study abroad semester and will be supervised by the Associate Dean for Academic Affairs.
+By accepting this scholarship, the student agrees to demonstrate how her objectives were met by sharing her experience with the CSM community such as through writing a paper, making a presentation to a group or groups about the study abroad experience, writing a blog while abroad to share with the CSM community, etc. This requirement will be met by the end of the semester following the study abroad semester and will be supervised by the Associate Dean for Academic Affairs.